Wooden Crosses

 Unity cross

-In order to make the background tablet for this unity cross, the rough cut boards were attached together with cross-bars in the back, along the style of making a barn door.
+To make the background tablet for this unity cross, the rough cut boards were attached with cross-bars in the back, along with the style of making a barn door.
 However, they could be joined and then edge-glued together.
 Either method will produce about the same results, with the difference being that the cross-bars make the plaque stand out from the wall slightly, giving an impression that the unity cross is floating in front of the wall.

 Making a Layered Wood Cross